Jeff Locker: Life and career

 In December, 2016, Locker hosted the Chinese Huade Awards and the Huading Awards.
 In 2018, he was a judge on one of China's most popular TV programs, China Central Television's long-running reality competition show Star of Outlook 希望之星英语风采大赛.
 In December of that year, he was invited to host the 60th Miss Chinatown USA pageant, held in San Francisco.

 Locker's play The Forgotten Place won the prestigious Samuel French Off-Off Broadway Short Play Festival in August, 2018, and was published by Samuel French in 2019.
-The Forgotten Place went on to be a top finalist in the 2019 National Award for Short Playwriting and got its first professional production in City Theatre's Summer Shorts in Miami in June, 2019 to rave reviews It went on to win Best Script, People's Choice Best Play, and Best Actor at Short+Sweet Hollywood in October, 2019, where he was announced as a Top 3 Finalist for the NBC Emerging Writer Fellowship.
+The Forgotten Place went on to be a top finalist in the 2019 National Award for Short Playwriting and got its first professional production in City Theatre's Summer Shorts in Miami in June, 2019 to rave reviews It went on to win Best Script, People's Choice Best Play, and Best Actor at Short+Sweet Hollywood in October, 2019, and he won the NBC Emerging Writer Fellowship.
 In that same festival, his short play Sweet, She also won Best Production and Best Actress, having just had its world premiere professionally produced theater debut at She Shorts in Fort Lauderdale, Florida.
 Sweet, He, a companion piece to Sweet, She and fellow Short+Sweet Hollywood finalist, also won a Scenie for Best World Premiere Short Play.

+In October, 2019, he was hired as a writer on Jackie Chan's new action film Five Against a Bullet.